 - Monitor the child— mothers determined to have natural births and the midwives assisting them often have tunnel vision, making them so adamant about bringing the child into the world in the desired manner that they don’t consider the needs of the child.
 There are some clear signs of distress that simply cannot be ignored and a midwife needs to recognize when it is time to defer to someone more qualified to provide emergency care.

-- Have and communicate emergency plan— midwives need to not only have an emergency plan in place, but also to make sure that the child’s parents understand the plan.
+- Have and communicate emergency plan— midwives need to not only have an emergency plan in place but also to make sure that the child’s parents understand the plan.
 The right midwife will have access to medical equipment and supplies such as oxygen and fetal monitoring equipment.
-She will also have admitting access to a hospital or an obstetrician on call in case the mother or child is in danger.
+The midwife will also have facility-admitting access to a hospital or an obstetrician on call in case the mother or child is in danger.
 These are just reasonable and responsible measures to take, regardless of risk factors or how well the pregnancy has progressed.